front-end-foundations/Introduction/readme.md

 Review the additions - `<img />`, `<span>`, `<script>` and their attributes: `src`, `alt` `href`, and `id`.

-Link the CSS in the head of the document:

-`<link rel="stylesheet" href="styles.css" />`

 Note the JavaScript is the last item in the HTML just above the closing body tag.

 Click on the kitten and on the links to test.

 Try:

-- Click on the cat picture and note how the Elements inspector displays the number, and what happens in the Console tab
+- Click on the cat picture and note how the Elements inspector displays the number, and what happens in the dev tool's Console tab
 - Click on the link and note the change in the browser's address bar
-- Force the link to hover using the inspector
+- Force the link to hover using the dev tool's CSS inspector

 Examine the applicable JS and CSS.